Tiger rejected $1 billion offer: Norman

-During an appearance on Fox News in the United States with Tucker Carlson that aired Monday night, Norman confirmed what he told the Washington Post in a story two months ago.
+During an appearance on Fox News in the US with Tucker Carlson that aired Monday night, Norman confirmed what he told the Washington Post in a story two months ago.

 Norman told the Post in June the offer was “mind-blowingly enormous; we’re talking about high nine digits”.

-Woods has been opposed to LIV Golf since late last year, and he delivered his strongest comments at the British Open when he said players who took the money funded by the Saudi Arabian sovereign wealth fund had “turned their back” on the PGA Tour that made them famous.
+Woods has been opposed to LIV Golf since late last year.
+He delivered his strongest comments at the British Open when he said players who took the money funded by the Saudi Arabian sovereign wealth fund had “turned their back” on the PGA Tour that made them famous.

 When an offer was made to Woods was not clear.

-“That number was out there before I became CEO,” Norman said in the Fox News interview, which took place on Sunday at Trump National in Bedminster, New Jersey, where the third LIV Golf Invitational was held.
+“That number was out there before I became CEO,” Norman said in the Fox News interview on Sunday at Trump National in Bedminster, New Jersey, where the third LIV Golf Invitational was held.

 “And, look, Tiger is a needle-mover and of course you have to look at the best of the best,” Norman said.